WhySooooFurious/The-Mac-Repo/README.md

   - These are just games made for macOS and macOS only!

 ## To be Tested
- - Skyrim - Anniversay Edition
+ - Skyrim - Anniversary Edition

 ## Testing Notes